raclettejs/raclette-docs/docs/plugin-development/widgets.md

 ## Widget Declaration

 Widgets are registered based on their location and Foldername.
-Additional configuration can be provided inside each plugin’s client optional entry point: `plugins/[companyName__pluginName]/client/index.ts`
+Additional configuration can be provided inside each plugin’s frontend optional entry point: `plugins/[companyName__pluginName]/frontend/index.ts`

 A widget should be organized in the following folderstructure:

 ```
 my-plugin/
 ├── raclette.plugin.ts            # Main plugin configuration
-├── client/                       # Client-side code (if clientDir specified)
+├── frontend/                       # Frontend-side code (if frontendDir specified)
 │   ├── [...]                     # See plugin metadata for more
 │   └── widgets/                  # Plugin widgets
 │       └── FOLDERNAME/           # Your custom Widget folder name (optional)
 │           └── NameWidget.vue    # The widget File.
 Needs to follow this structure "[CustomName]Widget.vue"
 │           └── setup.ts          # Contains details and config for the widget
-└── server/                       # Server-side code (if serverDir specified)
+└── backend/                       # Server-side code (if backendDir specified)
     └── [...]                     # See plugin metadata for more

 ```